Alex Zanardi

 Alessandro "Alex" Zanardi ([ˈaːleks dzaˈnardi]; born 23 October 1966) is an Italian professional racing driver and paracyclist.
 He won the CART championship in 1997 and 1998, and took 15 wins in the series.
-He also raced in Formula One from 1991 to 1994 and again in 1999; his best result was a sixth-place finish in the 1993 Brazilian GP.
+He also raced in Formula One from 1991 to 1994 and again in 1999; his best result was a sixth-place finish in the 1993 Brazilian Grand Prix.
 He returned to CART in 2001, but a major crash in the 2001 American Memorial resulted in the amputation of his legs.
-He returned to racing less than two years after the accident; competing in the European Touring Car Championship in 2003–2004 and then in the World Touring Car Championship between 2005 and 2009, scoring four wins.
+He returned to racing less than two years after the accident, competing in the European Touring Car Championship in 2003–2004 and then in the World Touring Car Championship between 2005 and 2009; he scored four wins.

 In addition to continuing to race cars, Zanardi took up competition in handcycling, a form of paralympic cycling, with the stated goal of representing Italy at the 2012 Summer Paralympics.
 In September 2011, Zanardi won his first senior international handcycling medal, the silver medal in the H4 category time trial at the UCI World Road Para-Cycling Championships.
-In September 2012 he won gold medals at the London Paralympics in the individual H4 time trial and the individual H4 road race, followed by a silver medal in the mixed H1-4 team relay, and in September 2016 he won a gold and a silver medal at the 2016 Paralympics in Rio de Janeiro.
+In September 2012 he won gold medals at the London Paralympics in the individual H4 time trial and the individual H4 road race, followed by a silver medal in the mixed H1-4 team relay, and in September 2016 he won a gold and a silver medal at the 2016 Rio de Janeiro Paralympics.

 On 19 June 2020, Zanardi was involved in a serious road accident while competing in the Obiettivo tricolore handcycling race, near Siena.
 After being transferred to hospital, Zanardi underwent three hours of neurosurgery and maxillofacial surgery before being placed in a medically induced coma.

-Early and personal life
+Early life

 Alex Zanardi was born in Bologna, Italy on 23 October 1966, son of Dino and Anna Zanardi.
 His family moved to the town of Castel Maggiore on the city's outskirts when he was four years of age.
 His sister Cristina was a promising swimmer prior to her death in an automobile collision in 1979.

 Zanardi began racing karts at age 13.
 He built his kart from the wheels of a dustbin and pipes from his father's work.
 In 1988, he joined the Italian Formula 3 series, with a fifth place as his highest finish.
 In 1989, Zanardi took two pole positions and three podiums despite his team's switching to unleaded fuel, which reduced his car's engine power.
 In 1991, he moved up to the Formula 3000 series with the Il Barone Rampante team, themselves newcomers to the series.
 He won his F3000 debut race, scoring two more wins that season and finishing second in the championship.